 | Facebook Marketplace | Limited / varies | None | Minimal |

-| OPTCG Market | Free middleman escrow | Moderator-held funds | Community moderation |
+| OPTCG Market | Middleman option | Moderator-held funds | Community moderation |

 | Platform | Trust System | Verification | Transparency |